mulka/ploverwiki/FAQ.md

 - [What does Plover look like in action?](#what-does-plover-look-like-in-action)
 - [Who's responsible for Plover's development?](#whos-responsible-for-plovers-development)
 - [Does the Plover Project accept donations?](#does-the-plover-project-accept-donations)

-This FAQ is for general users who are new to steno.
-If you're a steno professional, read the [[FAQ for Stenographers]].
-For troubleshooting, see the dedicated [[Troubleshooting FAQ]].

 ### What is Plover?